m2osw/snapcpp/README.md

 The snapwebsites project is the Snap!
 C++ environment.
 Although it is composed of many sub-projects, these would be difficult to use on their own.
 For this reason, at the moment we keep these together in one large package.
-However, with time we will break-up various parts to contribs instead.
+However, with time we will break-up various parts as contribs instead (for example, the libaddr and libexcept constribs are two libraries that were created from the libsnapwebsites code that we wanted to reuse in other contribs.)

 ### Getting Packages from Launchpad